Social Media Marketing for Startups 3 – Social Media Strategy: Part 3

-Social media users are turned off by accounts that exclusively rely on hard sales techniques or appear too corporate — so it’s important that you focus on the quality not the quantity of your posts.
+In the first place, social media users are instantly turned off by accounts that exclusively rely on hard sales techniques or appear too corporate.
+Therefore, it’s important to focus on the quality of your posts, not the quantity.

-It’s better to deliver a well planned and executed daily post than to flood your users with bursts of activity.
-The truth is no-one likes their feed being clogged up by a single user and it’s currently one of the most significant factors in losing followers.
+By and large, it’s better to deliver a well planned and executed daily post than to flood your users with bursts of activity.
+The truth is, no-one likes their feed being clogged up by a single user.
+In fact, this is currently one of the most significant factors in losing followers.

 A good rule of thumb when strategising content and frequency is to remember the rule of thirds.